ISA stands for Individual Savings Account, a tax-efficient savings tool, with a maximum limit on how much a customer can put in each year.

 Sometimes a customer has been unable to take up their ISA allowance in a tax year because of something you did wrong.

 If we’re satisfied that it was your mistake that led to the customer not being able to use their allowance, we’ll consider whether compensation is appropriate.
-If it’s appropriate, our usual approach is to tell you to compensate the customer for any financial loss they’re likely to incur, as well as for any trouble and upset.
+If it’s appropriate, our usual approach is to tell you to compensate the customer for any financial loss they’re likely to incur, as well as for any distress and inconvenience.

 Missed opportunities to invest annual ISA allowance: three possible outcomes